greg0rygreg/greg0rygreg/README.md

-# Theodore
+# Greg
-I'm some dude
+i'm some dude

-# I like coding in C
+# i like coding in C

-some of my friends call me The Noise
+some of my friends call me Gregory

 # my projects' updates are fueled by YOUR suggestions

-I inherit Terry A. Davis
+i inherit Terry A. Davis

 # butter?
 I hardly know her!

-I also like TF2
+i also like TF2